 Many people who are in the payday loan trap devote all their energy to a vain attempt to pay their loans.
 That won’t solve the problem.
 You need to get out of the trap in order to get your financial situation under control.
 Payday loan organizations can help.
 Take the initiative and look for one today!

 Many churches help members and non-members with payday loans.
 One in Texas even bought a credit union to provide alternative loans.
 Check with churches in your area.

 Nonprofit credit counselors will provide free initial consultations.
 Other programs may require payment.
 Local churches and charities may provide limited free debt relief.

 The federal government will not pay off your payday loan, but there are some government programs that, if you’re qualified, provide food or housing aid, which can help you put money toward debt.
 If you have tax debt, the IRS Fresh Start Program might help.
 Some government programs may help forgive some of your student loan debt, freeing up some of your salary for other expenses.
 And if you work in a medical or science field, the National Institutes of Health offers research grants that offset education costs, potentially saving you some money on student loans.

 But if you need immediate assistance with food and utility costs, state and local agencies will be better places to start.

 A higher credit score means you’ll pay lower interest rates for many different kinds of loans, from mortgages to auto loans.
 Pay debts on time.
-Check your credit report to ensure no errors are dragging down your score.
+Learn how to check your credit report to ensure no errors are dragging down your score.
 Use secured credit cards or credit-builder loans to build credit.
-If you have credit cards, keep your balance below 30% of your credit limit.
-Read more here.
+If you have credit cards, keep your balance below 30% of your total credit limit.